 Sibling Bridges of Support and Hope (SBSH) is an opportunity for siblings (ages 5 – 16) of children with complex health needs to obtain peer support and education within a fun, supportive environment.

 This unique program provides school-age siblings with opportunities for peer support in a relaxed, recreational setting where they can discuss common joys and concerns with other children who can relate to their experiences and unique situations that exist within their homes.
 They also learn how to cope in a healthy way with situations commonly experienced by others who are in similar situations and discuss implications of their sibling’s medical needs and the effects on them.

 For more info about upcoming SBSH program dates and for additional details, contact Child Life Specialist Mitch Cohen at firstname.lastname@example.org or (602) 234-6700.

 Refer a Family

 Is there a family that should know about Ryan House?

 If you know a family that may meet the qualification factors for respite stays and would like to refer them, please download our Family Brochure to share with them.
-From there, the family can contact our Care Team directly where someone will provide them with the information they may need to move forward.
+From there, the family can call (602) 530-6920 and someone will provide them with the information they may need to move forward.